protocol55/re-state/README.md

 ## Overview

-The three maps that define your application are as follows:
+The main concept of the library is the "flow".
+This is a map made with the following keys:

-- `fsm`: The finite state machine map.
+- `:fsm`: The finite state machine map.
-- `tpm`: The transition predicate map.
+- `:tpm`: The transition predicate map.
-- `tem`: The transition effects map.
+- `:tem`: The transition effects map.

+Below you'll find a description of each.

-### `fsm`
+### `:fsm`

 ```clojure
 {nil          {:init       #{:empty}}